svanderbleek/twpgtwp/README.md

 TYPES FOR THE CHAIN OF TRUST: NO (LOADER) WRITE LEFT BEHIND
-BARF: A multiplatform open source Binary Analysis and Reverse engineering Framework Evaluation of the Executional Power in Windows using Return Oriented Programming
+BARF: A multiplatform open source Binary Analysis and Reverse engineering Framework Evaluation of the Executional Power in Windows using Return Oriented Programming An Optimized Intermediate Representation for Binary Rewriting at Runtime

 ## Feasability Study